EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 </script>
 ```

 :tada: That's it!
 Product forms will be ajaxified automatically.

-Liquid Ajax Cart provides Javascript API as well.

 Check out all features on the [documentation](https://liquid-ajax-cart.js.org) website.